DatabaseKPV

 KEY PUBLICATIONS

 Bonfiglio et al. (2006).
 Experimental Eye Research.
-KPV on corneal epithelial wound healing in rabbit model; role of nitric oxide pathway; dose-dependent wound size reduction vs. control groups.
+KPV affects corneal epithelial wound healing through nitric oxide.
+PMID 16945369.

 Bohm and Luger (2019).
 Experimental Dermatology.
-Melanocortin peptides as future therapeutics for cutaneous wound healing; murine incision and excision model data including scar area reduction at days 40 and 60.
+Melanocortin peptides as future therapeutics for cutaneous wound healing.
+Review.

 FINDINGS & EFFECTIVENESS